bcgov/public-cloud-techdocs/docs/aws-billing-and-cost-management-dashboard-via-quicksight.md

 Learn more about  managing your AWS spending and resources with our [AWS billing and cost management dashboard](https://loginproxy.gov.bc.ca/auth/realms/public-cloud/protocol/saml/clients/amazon-qs), featuring the Cloud Intelligence Dashboards and CUDOS (AWS Cost and Usage Dashboards Operations Solution).

 Powered by Amazon QuickSight, these tools meticulously analyze your AWS expenditure and resource utilization.
-They aim to equip you with the insights necessary to make well-informed, datab-acked decisions, ultimately helping you streamline your cloud operations and optimize cost efficiency.
+They aim to equip you with the insights necessary to make well-informed, data-backed decisions, ultimately helping you streamline your cloud operations and optimize cost efficiency.

 Through our deployment of these advanced dashboards, we transform raw data into actionable insights, offering a granular view of your AWS costs and usage patterns.